 Machine monitoring can reveal the root causes of machine performance issues.
-With a complete Manufacturing Application Platform like Tulip, you can configure applications to solve those problems.
+With a Frontline Operations Platform like Tulip, you can configure applications to solve those problems.

 For example, you can place work instruction applications on each machine terminal, guaranteeing that changeovers and SMED are performed correctly.
 If quality is impacting OEE, you can add inline quality checks on each machine, ensuring that each item that comes of the line is within tolerances and passes all necessary QA tests.

 This is a human-centric approach to machine monitoring, and it’s where manufacturers can realize the greatest improvements.
 When you have full visibility into human and machine performance, you can begin tracking Overall Process Effectiveness alongside OEE.

 Machine monitoring scales better than most digital initiatives.
 This is because the solutions that work for one machine can be easily transferred to departments of 5, 10, 100, and even across plants and geographies.